Bureau of Childhood Development

 - Payments to the Provider will be made on a prospective basis, rounded to the nearest $100.00.
 The final prospective payment may be greater or lesser than the previous payments due to rounding.

-- The Department will compare the amount of the prospective payments made to date with the documented expenditures provided to the Department by the Provider.
-In the event the documented services provided by the Provider do not justify the level of award being provided to the Provider, future payments may be withheld or reduced until such time as the services documentation provided by the Provider equals the amounts previously provided to the Provider.
+- In the event the documented services provided by the Provider do not justify the level of award being provided to the Provider, future payments may be withheld or reduced until such time as the services documentation provided by the Provider equals the amounts previously provided to the Provider.
 Failure of the Provider to provide timely documentation may result in a reduction to the total award.

 - The final payment from the Department under this Agreement shall be made upon the Department's determination that all requirements under this Agreement have been completed, which determination shall not be unreasonably withheld.
 Such final payment will be subject to adjustment after the completion of a review of the Provider's records as provided in the Agreement.